7 Best Hoka Running Shoes in 2024

 The Cielo X1 boasts a responsive midsole foam, complemented by a winged carbon plate for extra springiness, resulting in lively strides.
 Its design incorporates a central cutout to improve stability and flexibility, while the pronounced rocker facilitates smooth transitions.
 Lab tests showed it to be an impressive 100.7% stiffer than the average.

-Additionally, its midsole foam offers remarkable cushioning, maximizing the race-legal heel height.
+Additionally, its midsole foam offers remarkable cushioning, maximising the race-legal heel height.
 At 39.8 mm, it’s 6.2 mm above average.
 It features a dual-foam setup: a remarkably plush 15.5 HA on top for cloud-like comfort, and a firmer 31.0 HA below to enhance stability.
 This superior combination delivers a dynamic ride rather than a squishy one.

 The outsole surprised us with its incredible toughness, looking fresh even after extensive testing.
 Its 84.0 HC reading is harder than average while its 2.6 mm rubber is thick for racer’s standards.
 All results show its priority is durability.